Skip to content

 Fail-open

-If a plugin errors at runtime, the default behavior (on_error: "skip") skips that plugin and continues processing.
+If a plugin errors at runtime, the default behavior (on_error: "skip") logs the error and continues processing.
 Traffic is never silently blocked by a broken plugin unless you explicitly set on_error: "abort".

 Sandboxed execution

-Starlark scripts run with a step limit (default: 1,000,000 steps) to prevent infinite loops.
-Scripts cannot access the filesystem, network, or other system resources.
+Starlark scripts run with a per-call step budget (default: 1,000,000 steps; configurable via max_steps) to prevent runaway loops.
+Scripts cannot access the filesystem, network, or other system resources directly — only the predeclared modules (state, crypto, store, proxy, action, config).

 Registration order